Jacyle/binance-technical-algorithm/README.md

-## Binance Technical Trading Algorithm
+# Binance Technical Trading Algorithm
-This program was created
+This project is developing a technical based trading algorithm.
+This is the first trading algorithm I have written, therefore, thoughtful suggestions and criticism are welcome.

 ---